banaio/www-bana-io/docs/resume/cover-letter.md

 I'm up for learning more of Rust but it's just a hobby at the moment.

-**Summary:** Senior Software Engineer: Golang, Linux, Docker, Docker-Compose, Kubernetes, Cloud Computing, Google Cloud Computing (GCP), Fedora Linux.
+**Summary:** Senior Software Engineer with expertise in Golang, Linux, Docker, Docker-Compose, Kubernetes, Cloud Computing, Google Cloud Computing (GCP) and Linux.

-### Salary and notice period
+### Notice period and salary

-I'm available to start immediately.
+I'm available to start after one week.
 I'm willing to negotiate on this as it depends on a few things, that said:

-* If it's a contracting role, minimum of £400 per day outside of IR35 and £500 per day inside of IR35.
+* If it's a contracting role, minimum of £400 per day.
-* If it's a permanent position, minimum of £70,000 per year.
+* If it's a permanent position, minimum of £65,000 per year.

 The figures I mentioned above are not set in stone and I am willing to listen to counter offers.